Thursday, 13 March 2025

 Neta Auto, a leading Chinese EV maker, is preparing for its Hong Kong IPO with over US$2.97 billion in cornerstone investment.

 You might find it interesting to know that Neta Auto, a prominent Chinese electric vehicle (EV) manufacturer, has recently initiated the preparatory steps for its initial public offering (IPO) in Hong Kong.
 This significant move, reported by the Chinese tech media outlet First Electric, was initiated in the last quarter of the previous year.
-Remarkably, the cornerstone for this venture has surpassed an impressive 20 billion RMB (approximately US$2.97 billion).
+Remarkably, the cornerstone investment for this venture has surpassed an impressive 20 billion RMB (approximately US$2.97 billion).

 Robust financing rounds fuel Neta Auto’s growth